🚨 A Shift That’s Easy to Miss Until It Isn’t

 🧠 The Question People Are Now Asking

-Work has changed.
-Mobility has increased.
+Work has changed, and mobility has increased.

-Not just where they want to live, but where they can build a life that feels sustainable over time.
+People now have more choice in where they live, and that shift is changing how decisions are made.
+The question is no longer just where they want to live, but where they can build a life they can sustain over time.

 🔑 Final Takeaway